thanhgit/install-software/linux/FFmpeg.md

   ```

 * ffmpeg
-  * MP4 file using the H.264 codec
+  * MP4 file using the H.264 codec, Xvid codec
-  * MP3 file using the AAC codec
+  * Audio file using the AAC codec, MP3 codec

 #### Install on ubuntu
 ```bash